A U.S. Senate candidate smoked marijuana in his last campaign ad. This time, he burned a Confederate flag.

 Chambers, a community activist from Baton Rouge, is running to unseat Republican Sen. John Neely Kennedy in November.
 Kennedy has held the seat since 2017.

 The ad was released as the Louisiana legislature works to redraw the state’s political lines in an ongoing special session.
 Chambers is among those advocating to expand majority-Black congressional districts in the state, the Daily Advertiser reported.
 Louisiana has one majority-Black district out of six congressional districts.
-Blacks make up about ⅓ of the state’s population, according to U.S. Census data.
+Black people make up about one-third of the state’s population, according to U.S. census data.

 In his ad, Chambers cites gerrymandering as a source of inequality in his state.